-No award may be granted under the 2017 Plan on or after the date that is ten years following the effectiveness of the registration statement related to this offering.
+No award may be granted under the 2017 Plan on or after July 19, 2027.
 Our board of directors may amend, suspend or terminate the 2017 Plan at any time, except that stockholder approval may be required to comply with applicable law or stock market requirements.